5yearsKim/ApplyCrypto/src/modifier/diff_generator/mybatis_service/template.md

 3. Strictly follow the Unified Diff format.
 4. The file_path must use the absolute path provided in source_files.
 5. Use KsignConstants.JUMIN for resident numbers.
+6. Do NOT perform any linting or formatting changes such as removing comments, trimming whitespace, or reformatting code.
+Only modify what is strictly necessary for encryption/decryption.